FG cracks down on petrol marketers, orders end to smuggling

 He noted that there was also enough diesel and aviation fuel in the country, adding that smuggling was at the root of the problem.

-“There is no shortage of fuel going into the market; they may be in the wrong destination.
+“There is no shortage of fuel going into the market.
+They may be at the wrong destination.
 Nigerian fuel is smuggled to other countries and this is not a secret and can only be done by all of us in this room or people connected to us or people buying from us”, he declared.

-On their parts, the Major Oil Marketers Association of Nigeria, MOMAN, and Depot and Petroleum Products Marketers Association of Nigeria, DAPPMAN, admitted that they could not vouch that their members were not engaged in sharp practice and trying to exploit the problem to make quick money.
+On their part, the Major Oil Marketers Association of Nigeria, MOMAN, and Depot and Petroleum Products Marketers Association of Nigeria, DAPPMAN, admitted that they could not vouch that their members were not engaged in the sharp practice and trying to exploit the problem to make quick money.

 Briefing journalists after the meeting, NNPCL GCEO, Mele Kyari said the operators have agreed to work together to resolve the distribution challenges, adding the issues raised by the marketers would be addressed by the company and the regulator.